Fairey Long-range Monoplane: Design and development

 The aircraft was designed to meet Air Ministry Specification 33/27, issued by the Directorate of Technical Development (DTD) in December 1927 after the failure of three attempts by the RAF to break the absolute distance world record flying Hawker Horsley bombers.
-According to a Ministry spokesman in the House of Commons, this aircraft was to be constructed not just "for a specific record," but as a serious study into methods of increasing the range of aircraft.
-In order to soothe the anxieties of the Treasury, the aircraft started life as the Postal Aircraft.
-The pointed nose and sleek lines of the design gave rise to the nickname "Eversharp," after the American company producing mechanical pencils.
+According to a Ministry spokesman in the House of Commons, this aircraft was to be constructed not just "for a specific record" but as a serious study into methods of increasing the range of aircraft.
+To soothe the anxieties of the Treasury, the aircraft started life as the Postal Aircraft.
+The pointed nose and sleek lines of the design gave rise to the nickname "Eversharp" after the American company producing mechanical pencils.

 Although other configurations were studied, after wind tunnel testing a single high wing was chosen, allowing a gravity feed from the fuel tanks.
 The wing's spars were of wood with a steel pyramid system of internal bracing intended to add torsional rigidity and ensure that flight loads were evenly distributed between the spars irrespective of the position of the centre of pressure, and were fabric covered.
-The fuel capacity was 1,043 Imp gals (4,742 L).
+The fuel capacity was 1043 Impgal.
 Fuel flowed by gravity to a small collector tank, from which it was pressure-fed to the engine by a mechanical fuel pump (if the mechanical pump failed, a wind-driven back-up pump could be extended into the windstream).
 To support long-range flight, there were two pilot-accessible parallel oil filter circuits, allowing one filter to be removed and cleaned with the other in operation.
 A bed aft of the wing allowed one pilot to sleep.
-After extensive testing using a Fairey IIIF and a DH.9A, the engine selected for the Monoplane was the Napier Lion XIA of 570 hp; this decision was not finalized until Monoplane I was nearly complete.
+After extensive testing using a Fairey IIIF and a DH.9A, the engine selected for the Monoplane was the Napier Lion XIA of 570 hp; this decision was not finalised until Monoplane I was nearly complete.